-Apart from the slow cooking, two other factors that you need to keep in mind is the way the dough is mixed.
+Apart from the slow cooking, two other factors that you need to keep in mind are the way the dough is mixed.
 One is rubbing and the other is patting.

 After adding the ghee, rub the flour by taking it in both your hands, till it gets a nice bread crumb texture.
 To incorporate the curd/yogurt into the flour, collect and pat the dough over, till no dry flour remains.